Chapter Thirty Three III

 “Refer to first rule.”

 We share hot tea, granola and dried fruit.
 I observe what I can through binoculars, hints of shadows moving across the cracks of shuttered windows.
 Once I’m at the building, I can hear inside easily enough, tell if there are female voices, any hostility.
 Maybe conversation that would tell me something.

 The van leaves at eight.
 Just before nine, I’m peeking through windows.
-No dog, no bells or sirens, a few outside lights.
-Figured I could start a volleyball game and no one would care.
+No dog, no bells or sirens, two exterior lights, front door and side, no rear door.
+I could start a volleyball game and no one would care.
 I have an idea, knock on the door, a couple of minutes pass, whispering, movement, I hear a door close, the front door cracks open, a face, a young man, mid twenties, “Who are you?
 What do you want?”

 “I’m like, oh gosh, like, so sorry to bother you," I wring my hands, roll my eyes, "this is like, really embarrassing and all.
 I was like, stupidly hiking, I mean it wasn’t stupid to be, like, hiking, but anyway, so when I went to my car to, like, go home.
 It wouldn’t, like, start, maybe it’s got, like, too cold or whatever.
 So I’ve been, like, walking and walking, and then I saw these lights.
 And, like, I’m totally frozen and all, you must think I’m such a ditz and all, but I’m not really, most of the time and all.
 Can I come in and, like, warm up a little, please?”

 He looks back into the house, then opens the door.

 The first trick to walking through walls is to get someone to open a door.

 I can hear Janah telling Nikko, feel them moving, coming down the side of the mountain, edging the woods.

 I stick out my hand, “I’m Chelsea Friedman, I’m from up north.
 This is, like, a really cool place, like a log cabin and all.”